BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

 #### Testing

 Write a wrapper user test program as you have before.
 You will find it helpful to have a long-running program whose pid you can use to pass as input to this wrapper.
 I suggest writing a program called `spin` that consists of a `main` function with a `while(1);` infinite loop.
 You can run this in the background as many times as you like, and run `ps` to get the pid of those spinning processes.
 This approach will be helpful on this and the upcoming tasks.
+You won't notice much at first glance when you test system calls like these, but if you run `top` you should see how much CPU time each `spin` program is consuming, and you'll likely see them adjust after the system call!

 ### Task 3: Swipe the Timeslice from Another Process